 When must employees undergo drug and alcohol testing?

 All new hires are required by law to undergo drug testing.
 Current employees are also subject to random drug and alcohol testing and must concede to any test requested by their supervisor due to any suspicion of substance abuse.
+For example, workers who frequently appear to be subject to driver fatigue may be requested to undergo drug testing.
 If these individuals are involved in an accident meeting specific criteria of the DOT, they must undergo a post-incident test as well.

 What happens when an employee fails DOT testing?